manoncarbonnel/php-tools-tutorials/Tests/EndToEnd/Behat/README.md

 ## Prerequisites

-To install those tools, you will need :
+To install those tools, you will need:
 - PHP library
     - [local](https://www.php.net/downloads.php)
     - from a Docker container